 The Role of Soil Nutrients in Arctic Greening

-The overarching research aim of this thesis is to assess whether recently observed shrub productivity trends in Arctic ecosystems may have been influenced by long-term nitrogen dynamics.
+The overarching research aim of this thesis was to assess whether recently observed shrub productivity trends in Arctic ecosystems may have been influenced by long-term nitrogen dynamics.
+The thesis was completed in January 2020 and may be viewed on the Oxford Research Archive.

 Ground-based observations indicate that an increase in woody deciduous shrub biomass – ‘shrubification’ – has occurred in the Arctic tundra over recent decades, through three processes: (1) increasing shrub height, (2) patch infilling, and (3) northward expansion.
 In addition, remotely-sensed ‘greenness’ – a proxy of vegetation productivity (NDVI) – suggests recent Pan-Arctic increases in productivity.
 However, since the 1980s ‘greenness’ has become progressively decoupled from rising air temperatures.
 Also, evidence syntheses suggest that shrub sensitivity to climate is spatially heterogeneous.
 These findings suggest that other environmental controls may be important in controlling shrubification processes.